-California Waterfowl is an award winning 501(C)(3) nonprofit, hunter-supported conservation organization with a mission to conserve the state’s waterfowl, wetlands, and hunting heritage.
-In the last 20+ years, we’ve completed more than 970 individual projects to protect, restore, and enhance more than 400,000 acres, providing habitat for millions of birds and animals.
-Our Wood Duck Program has hatched more than 621,000 ducklings, while our Banding Programs have marked more than 221,000 waterfowl.
-Our Youth and Education Programs have reached more than 250,000 children and young adults to help to create a better understanding of biology, conservation, and outdoor heritage.
-All efforts are supported largely by donations and the work of over 18,000 dedicated and tireless volunteers.
+California Waterfowl is an award-winning 501(C)(3) nonprofit conservation organization with a mission to conserve the state’s waterfowl, wetlands, and hunting heritage.
+In the last 20+ years, we have completed more than 1,315 individual projects to protect, restore, and enhance more than 470,000 acres, providing habitat for millions of birds and animals.
+Our Wood Duck Program has hatched more than 716,000 ducklings, while our Banding Program has marked nearly 250,000 waterfowl.
+Our Youth and Education Programs have reached more than 300,000 children, young adults, and families to help to create a better understanding of biology, conservation, and outdoor heritage.
+All efforts are supported largely by donations and the work of over 1,500 dedicated and tireless volunteers.

 California Waterfowl’s education and heritage programs seek to educate both young and old and ensure a place for all in the outdoors – today and into the future.
 Through efficient programming and dedicated partnerships, we are able to reach youth and adults across California and spread the word about the value of waterfowl, wetlands, and our hunting heritage.

 - The California Waterfowl Hunt Program continued to provide quality hunting opportunities on private lands to the general public.

 - Upwards of 1,275 hunters enjoyed hunts on almost 50,000 acres and 70 properties, including duck hunts on premier duck clubs as well as dove, turkey and big-game hunts.